Updated Jan 28, 2026

 V0.dev requires users to think like developers despite using natural language inputs.
 Effective prompts need technical terminology and understanding of React component architecture.
 While typing "create a login form" generates code, users must know how to integrate that code into a larger application, handle state management, configure routing, and deploy the final product.
 The tool accelerates development for those who already code but creates barriers for non-technical users.

 User feedback consistently highlights this divide.
 Adalo users praise the platform's approachability with comments like "shockingly easy to use" and "the easiest builder I've used so far."
 V0.dev users appreciate the time savings but note "requires deeper understanding" for anything beyond basic components.
-For the 90% of aspiring app builders without coding experience, Adalo provides the only viable path forward.
+For aspiring app builders without coding experience, Adalo provides the only viable path forward.

 Design capabilities showcase Adalo's visual advantage